hackclub/hackclub/workshops/weather_app/README.md

 ```
 under the `head` tag.

-Since, we have linked all our files with the `HTML` file now we can start making a card on which we would display the content.
+Since we have linked all our files with the `HTML` file now we can start making a card on which we would display the content.
-Personally, I feel cards are a very aesthetic form to display our content.
+I feel cards are a very aesthetic form to display our content.
 Also, there is a lot of scope of making the cards look better and
 more catchy.

 P.S: For more information about cards, refer to `Bootstrap`, an open source `CSS` framework.